|State Cartographer's Office Web Feeds|

 For starters, you need a piece of software that can grab Web feeds.
 All readers essentially operate the same way, so what’s “best” depends on how you like to work.

-Many people opt for free online services like Google or MyYahoo.
+Many people opt for free online services like Feedly.
 Using these services, you log on to a central site to manage and view your subscriptions.
 This is a good option if you travel a lot, or don’t want to manage feeds across multiple computers.

 The real trick with Web feeds is you may not always know whether a given page has an associated Web feed.
 Recent versions of Firefox, for example, require you to manually add a Feed subscribe button to your navigation bar.
 (Right click on the nav bar, choose customize, then drag the “Subscribe” button up to the bar.)
 Once added, the icon changes shades to let you know the page supports a Web feed.